ec500-software-engineering/case-study-heliatbu/README.md

 ### JavaScript

 #### Jest
 Jest tests are JavaScript-only tests run on the command line with node.
+Built by Facebook as well.

 #### Flow test